-In Part One of a recent interview, Oracle’s Social Selling evangelist Jill Rowley reveals the keys to teaching a global sales force of 23,000 how to use social media to connect with today’s B2B buyers.
+In Part One of a recent interview, Oracle’s former Social Selling evangelist Jill Rowley reveals the keys to teaching a global sales force of 23,000 how to use social media to connect with today’s B2B buyers.

 How do you go about training 23,000 sales professionals in social selling?